 The importance of the circadian rhythm and sunlight

 I have plenty of Scythian ancestry going far enough back in time but then I suppose most people in Europe do.
-They were recorded by Hippocrates to have potentially been unusually lax and limber.
-I found someone in my ancestry tree at the turn of the 17th C, Princess Anna of Sweden, who was recorded to have had cervical instability and a kyphosis and a whole lot of other painful problems, but ironically, she was not a blood relative because she never married.
+They were recorded by Hippocrates to have potentially been unusually lax and limber and researchers think they actually suffered from the EDS gene.
+I found someone in my ancestry tree at the turn of the 17th C, Princess Anna of Sweden, who was recorded to have had cervical instability and a kyphosis and a whole lot of other painful problems that sound like EDS, but ironically, she was not a blood relative because she never married.
 The gene, however…?
-I descend from her father, King Johan III of Sweden, and also from his brother Erik who was also king for a while (I come from the illegitimate but recognised baronial lineage).
+I descend from her father, King Johan III of Sweden, and also from his brother Erik who was king for a while as well (in other words, their father, king Gustav Vasa is my ancestor - I come from the illegitimate, yet recognised baronial lineage and my dad was a baron, a totally meaningless title in modern Finland and one I didn’t inherit because I’m not male).
 In letters, Anna records having had to drink wine because people didn’t drink water back then.
 That can’t have made her stomach problems any good!
-She tried to treat herself with herbs.
+She tried to treat herself with herbs in a lab of her own making, and collaborated to compile a tremendous herbarium.

 I can see from photos of myself as a child that I have unusually strong quadriceps, probably to protect unstable hips, and knock knees that are already pretty obvious.
 The whole skeleton started to go wonky over time.
-I think the gene came from my dad who had an array of weird symptoms (infertility, hole in the heart, colour blindness) though he didn’t consider himself hypermobile.
+I think the gene came from my dad who had an array of weird symptoms (infertility, hole in the heart, colour blindness, lung weakness) though he didn’t consider himself hypermobile when I asked about it.
 Yet in a photo of him as a young boy he stands in that awkward pose with the pelvis pushed forward and legs in a near-ballerina stance that I recognise all too well in myself.
+I look a lot more like him than like my mum.
 Unfortunately I suffered from chronic stress in childhood which definitely made the problems a lot worse to a point where EDS became a life limiting disease with a strong neurological component (high noradrenaline and 5-HT2A output - fight and flight).
 Perhaps otherwise I’d been more like my dad who survived childhood with only minor trauma during the war.

 ![]() |